 - 1. Illness will be considered excused with a signed note from the parent/guardian or doctor (a blank letterhead signed by a doctor will not suffice).

 - 2. Serious illness or death in the family.

 - 3. Emergency medical or dental attention.

 - 4. Absences approved in advance with school.

 - 5. Authorized religious holidays.

-- 6. Court dates.
+- 6. Court dates

+- 7. Bus issues beyond the student's/guardian's control.
+In this circumstance, students will make all efforts to participate remotely in classes.